BigMiwka/Light-Hearted-blog/Financial-need.md

 Light-Hearted's need: half of these echos scans end up being normal.
 By having Light-Hearted at primary care allows to streamline this long waitlist and avoid having unnecessary normal scans.

 ## Echocardiogram backlogs
+Valvular Heart Diseases are more prevalent in more deprived socioeconomic groups (even in a high-income country such as the UK) places VHD among the group of diseases that disproportionately affects the poor.